abeldekat/lazyflex.nvim/README.md

 ## Features

-- Easier troubleshooting/testing without modifying your configuration.
+- Easier troubleshooting/testing from one central location.
-- When creating an issue, facilitates writing a concise reproducible configuration.
-- Enable/disable multiple plugins by keyword from one central location.
+- Enable/disable multiple plugins by keyword.
-- Define and use presets for your own configuration, optionally using a plugin container like **LazyVim**.
+- Define and use presets for your own configuration
 - Has presets for each plugin module in [**LazyVim**](https://github.com/LazyVim/LazyVim).
 - Has options to skip loading the configuration modules provided by **LazyVim**.
+- When creating an issue, facilitates writing a concise reproducible configuration.

 ## Requirements